Adversarian/RACER/README.md

 RACER is designed to be consistent with Scikit-learn estimator API which makes it very easy to use.

 The following example demonstrates the use of RACER on the Zoo dataset.
+Take a look at [examples](https://github.com/Adversarian/RACER/tree/main/examples) for more use cases.
 ### Data Obtention and Cleaning
 ```python
 from RACER import RACER, RACERPreprocessor